stfc/cloud-docs/source/faqs.rst

 Occasionally this happens to a VM if something goes wrong or is too slow during the boot process.

 In most cases a reboot of the VM from within OpenStack will fix this.
-If it doesn't please email cloud-support@gridpp.rl.ac.uk
+If it doesn't please email cloud-support@stfc.ac.uk

 #####################################################
 How do I get a remote X session displayed from a VM?